oasisprotocol/old-docs/src/operators/stake-management.md

 ```

 Usually, the new balance is seen immediately, but some transactions (for example
-escrow reclaiming) requires a debonding period so you might need to wait a few
+escrow reclaiming) do not take effect until after a debonding period has elapsed,
-blocks for the balances to update.
-Notice that `2000` tokens have been deducted
+so you might need to wait a few blocks for the balances to update.
+Notice that
-from the `general_balance` in our case.
+`2000` tokens have been deducted from the `general_balance` in our case.

 ## Example: Transferring tokens

-Token transfer transaction transfers tokens from the signer's account to the
+Token transfer transactions transfer tokens from the signer's account to the
 given destination account.
 Let's generate a transfer transaction of 1000 tokens
 to account `5ea5328f943ef6f66daaed74cb0e99c3b1c45f76307b425003dbc7cb3638ed35`:
 ```bash